-Prior to reporting to the Basic Correctional Officer Academy (BOCA), candidates are responsible for ensuring they are free from tuberculosis with a certification from their physician.
+Prior to reporting to the correctional officer program, candidates are responsible for ensuring they are free from tuberculosis with a certification from their physician.

 After successfully completing all of the selection components, candidates are placed on the certification list, which gives them eligibility to be appointed as a Correctional Peace Officer.
 All candidates eligible for appointment as a Correctional Peace Officer must successfully complete the 12-week Basic Correctional Officer Academy.

-In addition to viewing the Sample Written Selection Exam, candidates can also prepare for the written examination by taking courses in Criminal Justice: Corrections, Math and English.
+Additionally, candidates could prepare for the written examination by taking courses in Criminal Justice: Corrections, Math, and English.

 Do I need training to become a correctional officer?